risi-kondor/GElib/README.md

 Documentation for C++ API can be found in the 'doc' directory.
 Documentation for the Python/PyTorch API is at https://risi-kondor.github.io/GElib/.
-GElib is released under the Mozilla Public License v.
-2.0..
+GElib is released under a combination of the Mozilla Public License v.
+2.0. and a custom noncommercial license to be found in the file NONCOMMERCIAL.TXT.

 Lead developer: Risi Kondor

-Contributors: Erik Henning Thiede
+Contributors: Erik Henning Thiede, Ryan Keane